wq/wq/docs/app/store.js.md

 ### Outbox Methods

-As discussed above, all data being sent to the server (e.g. as a result of a form submisison) is queued through an outbox.
+As discussed above, all data being sent to the server (e.g. as a result of a form submission) is queued through an outbox.
 This section describes the available functions for working with the outbox.

 #### `ds.save(data, [id], [callback])`